-Applications can be submitted at any time after the year group has started3 but won't be processed earlier than 8 school weeks before the place is required (or 16 school weeks for children of UK service personnel).
-They are considered in date order, with all those received at the school or by Devon's School Admissions Team by 6pm considered together.
+Applications can be submitted at any time after the year group has started1 but won't be processed earlier than 8 school weeks before the place is required (or 16 school weeks for children of UK service personnel).
+They are considered in date order, with all those received at the school or by Devon's School Admissions Team by 6pmon any one day considered together.